ssikira-ibu/customers-service/API.md

 ## Notes
 - All IDs are UUIDs.
 - All endpoints (except `/auth` and `/health`) require authentication.
-- All POST/DELETE endpoints expect and return JSON.
+- All POST/PUT/PATCH/DELETE endpoints expect and return JSON.
 - Timestamps are in ISO 8601 format.
+- Customer list endpoint returns summary data optimized for tables/lists.
+- Customer detail endpoint returns full data with all related resources.
+- Reminder completion is handled via PATCH with `dateCompleted` field.